sourmash-bio/sourmash/doc/tutorial-lin-taxonomy.md

 sourmash tax metagenome -g $gather_csv_output -t $taxonomy_csv \
                         --lins --lingroup $lingroups_csv \
-                        -F lingroup -o "barcode1"
+                        -o "barcode1"
 ```

 > You should see `saving 'lingroup' output to 'barcode1.lingroup.tsv'` in the output.

 #### Optionally, write multiple output formats

 You can use `-F` to specify additional output formats.
 Here, I've added `csv_summary`.
-Note that `lingroup` will be generated automatically if you specify the `--lingroup` file.
+Note that while the `lingroup` format will be generated automatically if you specify the `--lingroup` file, you can also specify it with `-F lingroup` if you want, as I've done here.

 Run:
 ```